 An investigation will be conducted when an incident occurs whether or not the consumption of alcohol or the use of drugs was involved.
 Any LWD employee involved in an incident investigated under this policy must prepare a written record of the incident within 24 hours of its occurrence or as soon as possible following the incident.
-For the purposes of this section, an "incident" is any action which causes physical damage to LWD property, personal injury to any person or that results in placing others (employees and public) in an unsafe condition or situation.
+For the purposes of this section, an "incident" is any action which causes physical damage to LWD property or personal injury to any person.